Chirangashalitha/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes

-Recipe webpage project
+Recipe collection

+This collection of webpages were built as a part of the Odin project.

-I will build a homepage with links to each recipe.
+This consists of a homepage with a simple layout, linking to a few food recipes.
-Each recipe page will have atleast 1 image, a description and ingredients.
-My main focus is to build my HTML chops in this project.
-CSS is not in my scope at the moment and I will focus on styling it when I get there.
-(21/08/23)
+My focus was to build the html chops and add css to these pages during my learning process.